Vahatra/portfolio/index.md

-A software engineer with experience in backend development with Python and Go, as well as expertise in Ethereum-based blockchain and cloud development on AWS.
+Backend Engineer with 5 years of hands-on expertise in Python and Go, specializing in designing and developing microservices and APIs.

 # Coursera Specialization: Blockchain